UEABIO/data-sci-v1/docs/02-programming-basics.md

 Finally, here's an example of how that might look in the write-up of your method section:

-> Analysis was conducted using R (R Core Team, 2020), RStudio (Rstudio Team, 2020), and the tidyverse package (Wickham, 2017).
+> Analysis was conducted using R ver 4.0.0 (R Core Team, 2020), RStudio (Rstudio Team, 2020), and the tidyverse range of packages (Wickham, 2017).

 As noted, you may not have to do this for a while, but come back to this when you do as it's important to give the open-source community credit for their work.